United Electric Railways: The United Electric Railways Company (1918 - 1951)

 To prevent future interruption to service for financial reasons, the charter placed the UER under the control of the Public Utilities Commission.
 The charter was amended on May 5, 1920, stipulating the composition of the board of directors, specifically that two would be appointed by the Governor of Rhode Island and one would be appointed by the Mayor of Providence.
 The amendment also required the company to pay $1 million for the improvements of its new consolidated system, and set its debt ceiling at $22 million.
 Measures were proposed to reclassify jitneys as common carriers at this time, but this measure ultimately failed.
-The unrestricted operation of jitneys rendered several trolley line unprofitable.
+The unrestricted operation of jitneys rendered several trolley lines unprofitable.

-Tracks first installed in Kennedy Plaza in 1914, then known as Exchange Place, were expanded, forming a major interchange with connections to Union Station by 1920.
+Tracks first installed in 1914 at Exchange Place (known as Kennedy Plaza since 1964) were expanded, forming a major interchange with connections to Union Station by 1920.
 The UER fully took over operations of the railways in 1921.
 In 1922, the first trolleybus ran using the trolley's overhead lines.
-Despite competition from jitneys, the UER saw all-time peak annual ridership of 154 million in 1923.
+Despite competition from jitneys, the UER saw an all-time peak annual ridership of 154 million in 1923.

 In 1926, the UER was acquired by the New England Power Company.
 The Rhode Island Service Company then took over UER operations, but the system retained its name and branding.
 With the arrival of the Great Depression, the system suffered from a lack of improvements and service reductions.
-Busses were further introduced into the system.
+Buses were further introduced into the system.

 Ridership recovered during World War II, due to rations on gasoline, and nearly returned to its 1923 high.
 By 1948, trolleys had been completely replaced by trolleybuses.
-Tracks were removed from city streets, and the East Side Trolley Tunnel was reformatted for busses.
+Tracks were removed from city streets, and the East Side Trolley Tunnel was reformatted for buses.
 However, by the early 1950s, ongoing financial difficulties were exacerbated by the commuting public's preference for automobiles over the trolleybuses.
 As a result, UER was purchased by the United Transit Company (UTC) in 1951, with service was entirely converted by 1952.